 Somerset County Council is the Lead Local Flood Authority (LLFA) and is responsible for managing the flood risk from surface water and may hold more detailed information.

 Approximately 20% of our homes are at Medium or High risk of flooding.
 We’ve written to those concerned and we’ll make you aware if you move into one of these homes.
+You can check the long term flood risk for your area here.

 What do I need to do?